-A decision to accept or reject an application for a safety authorisation shall be based on the evidence provided by the applicant and on whether compliance with the relevant requirements has been shown or not.
+A decision to accept or reject an application for a safety certificate or authorisation shall be based on the evidence provided by the applicant and on whether compliance with the relevant requirements has been shown or not.

-- 2. The national safety authority shall assess whether the attached summary of the safety management system manual allows an initial judgment on the quality and appropriateness of the safety management system and shall decide in which areas further information is necessary.
-The national safety authority may, as part of this request for more information, seek as much detailed information as it deems reasonably necessary to help its assessment of the application. - 3.
-When granting a safety authorisation, compliance of the applicant's safety management system with the assessment criteria shall be documented in relation to each assessment criterion. - 4.
-When identifying a point of query or possible non-compliance, the national safety authority shall be specific and help the applicant to understand the level of detail expected in the response.
-To do this it shall: - (a) refer accurately to the relevant criteria and ensure that the applicant has understood clearly the identified areas of non-compliance;
+- The national safety authority shall assess whether the application for a safety certificate complies with Commission Regulation (EC) No 653/2007 (1). - 3.
+In particular, the national safety authority shall assess whether the attached summary of the safety management system manual allows an initial judgment on the quality and appropriateness of the safety management system and shall decide in which areas further information is necessary.
+The national safety authority may, as part of this request for more information, seek as much detailed information as it deems reasonably necessary to help its assessment of the application. - 4.
+When granting a safety certificate, compliance of the applicant's safety management system with the assessment criteria shall be documented in relation to each assessment criterion.